da-luce/website/src/posts/embed/index.md

 ---
-title: 'Embedding Data within C'
+title: 'Embedding Static Data Directly Into C Executables'
 description: 'Simplifying the surprisingly tricky task of embedding data in C using xxd.'
 author: 'Dalton Luce'
 date: '2024-12-21'